Canada Ranks Top 15 on Global Innovation Index 2023

 Innovation is crucial for the progress and development of individuals, organizations, governments, and nations as a whole.
 It involves the development of novel ideas, processes, or products that improve upon existing ones, accelerating technological advancement.

 Innovation helps to increase efficiency, effectiveness, and competitiveness, leading to growth and success.
 By continuously innovating, companies can stay ahead of changing market trends and consumer demands, attract new clientele, and increase revenue.
-On a governmental level, nations can move forward in reducing environmental impacts associated with society at large in sectors such as manufacturing, transportation, and housing.
-Additionally, innovation has the potential to solve complex issues and improve the quality of life for individuals and countries around the world.
+On a governmental level, nations can move forward in improving the reliability and longevity of industry in sectors such as manufacturing, transportation, and housing.

 Canada is a Global Innovation Leader